tdickardsoftware/LEDA-ProjectPortal/Documentation/Designs/Maintenance/Seasons.md

 *You need atleast one date to make a season.

 ## Edit a season
-While in the season page, you can click the edit button, this will allow you to edit the data of a selected season.
+While in the season menu, you can click the edit button, this will allow you to edit the data of a selected season.

 Click save to update the table

 ## Delete a season
-While in the season page, you can click the delete button.
+While in the season menu, you can click the delete button.
 Once clicked a confirmation popup will appear, if confirmed remove the season from the db and all aspects that reference it.